Description

 'In finance, volatility (symbol σ) is the degree of variation of a trading price series over time as measured by the standard deviation of logarithmic returns.
 Historic volatility measures a time series of past market prices.
 Implied volatility looks forward in time, being derived from the market price of a market-traded derivative (in particular, an option).
 Commonly, the higher the volatility, the riskier the security.'

-• Looking at volatility in of 10.3% in the period of the last 3 years, we see it is relatively smaller, thus better in comparison to SPY (15.4%).
+• Looking at historical 30 days volatility in of 10.3% in the period of the last 3 years, we see it is relatively lower, thus better in comparison to SPY (15.3%).

 DownVol: